karllhughes/personal-blog-5/_posts/2025-04-23-payroll-software-tools.md

 ---
 layout: post
 title: "The 11 Best Payroll Software Tools for Startups"
-date: 2022-01-21
+date: 2025-04-23
 img: /assets/img/payroll.png
 categories:
   - Tools
 ---

-Last year, I went through the process of evaluating payroll software tools, so I figured I would collect my findings here and share.
-Some of these options cater more to early-stage startups like mine, while others may be more suited for larger ones.
+When my first business (which relied heavily on international contractors) started to grow, I went through the process of evaluating many of the most popular payroll software tools.
+I learned a lot in the process, so I figured I would collect my findings here and share.

 For founders and HR managers at startups, paying employees, administering benefits, and filing taxes properly can be time-consuming and complex.
 As a leader, you should be focused on growing the business and developing their product, so the more you can offload to software or third-party services, the more effective you'll be at your job.

+While I'd like to give you a definitive list, some of these options cater more to early-stage startups and small businesses like mine, while others may be more suited for larger ones.
+So, you'll probably have to dig into each of these on your own, but this should give you a solid starting point.

 ## Choosing a Payroll Software Tool for Your Startup